Sign up for alerts and newsletters (Image credit: Robert Jedicke, University of Hawaii Institute for Astronomy.)

 1908 - 50m (160 ft) diameter impactor

-On 30 June 1908 a huge explosion occurred in Siberia over Tunguska.
+On June 30,1908, a huge explosion occured in Siberia over Tunguska.
 Nineteen years later, in 1927, Leonid Kulik mounted an expedition to the site and found dramatic devastation.
-Trees were scorched and denuded of branches over a "ground zero" region 8km (5 miles) in diameter, and trees were blown down pointing away from this epicenter over a vast region of 70x55km (45x35 miles) as illustrated on the left.
-It is thought that this was a stony asteroid 50m (160 ft) in size and the explosion released about 10 Mton of energy.
+Trees were scorched and denuded of branches over a "ground zero" region 8km (5 miles) in diameter, and trees were blown down pointing away from the epicenter over a vast region of 70x55km (45x35 miles).
+Thought to be a stony asteroid 50 meters (160 ft) in size, the explosion released about 10 Mton of energy.
 People were knocked off their feet at distances of 60km (35 miles) from the impact.

-Scientists at Cosmic Materials Space Research have used eyewitness accounts to try to reproduce what the Tunguska explosion sounded like.
+Scientists at Cosmic Materials Space Research have used eyewitness accounts to try to reproduce the sounds of the Tunguska explosion.

 Meteor Crater